 B) what Department services are being provided to the family or children.

-4) All requested information is sent in writing through certified mail and is deliverable only to the mandated reporter who made the request.
+4) All requested information is sent in writing and is deliverable only to the mandated reporter who made the request.

 5) Whenever the Department determines that a reported incident of child abuse or neglect from a mandated reporter is unfounded, the mandated reporter may request a review of the investigation within ten days after the notification of the final findings.
 Multi-disciplinary Review Committees established in each of the Department's regions shall conduct requested reviews.